-Cigar selection is somewhat a factor of personal taste, whether you are a neophyte or connoisseur it can be a bit overwhelming when you walk into a cigar humidor for the first time or access an online cigar store.
-Here is our short list of issues distilled from ten plus years in the business.
+Cigar selection is somewhat a factor of personal taste; whether you are a neophyte or connoisseur, it can be overwhelming when you walk into a cigar humidor for the first time or access an online cigar store.
+Here is our shortlist of issues distilled from ten plus years in the business.

 Price is overrated when you are selecting a cigar.
 There are so many great cigars and pipe tobacco products on the market you don’t need to spend an arm and a leg to get a great product.
-If a first time smoker there is absolutely nothing wrong with starting with a less expensive stick which will let you build up your flavor preferences over time and ensuring you can really appreciated a higher priced cigar later.
+If a first-time smoker, there is absolutely nothing wrong with starting with a less expensive stick, which will let you build up your flavor preferences over time and ensuring you can appreciate a higher-priced cigar later.

 You should have a working knowledge of cigar construction as you dive into the selection process.
 If you are physically testing a cigar, you can gently roll it between two fingers to ascertain if you have any lumps or soft spots in the construction.
-A well made cigar should have no imperfections in the construction; the filing should be even and free from any variances.
+A well-made cigar should have no imperfections in the structure; the filing should be even and free from any variances.

-Look at the wrapper and the tobacco at the end of of the stick, wrapping should be tight, smooth and free of any imperfections.
-You will find some variances in the color (that’s normal) but nothing dramatic in appearance.
-If you see a wide range in color you are probably assessing a stick that has not used a good quality leaf.
+Look at the wrapper and the tobacco at the end of the stick; wrapping should be tight, smooth, and free of imperfections.
+You will find some variances in color (that’s normal), but nothing dramatic in appearance.
+If you see a wide range in color, you are probably assessing a stick that has not used a good quality leaf.

 The origin of a cigar is always critical for selecting the right product.
-Every cigar is only as good as the tobacco varieties used – the location of where the tobacco was grown helps to define the taste.
-Each tobacco blend reflects characteristics from the country of origin of the tobacco; if you like the taste of a Honduran cigar from one manufacturer you are probably going to like other cigars that were grown in similar climates.
+Every cigar is only as good as the tobacco varieties used – the location of where the tobacco was grown helps define the taste.
+Each tobacco blend reflects characteristics from the country of origin of the tobacco; if you like the taste of a Honduran cigar from one manufacturer, you will probably enjoy other cigars that were grown in similar climates.

 Your Guide to Cigar Smoking: Chills and Thrills

-How you light your cigar is really (really!) important.
-If done wrong you are going to have a burn line that’s not uniform, if it varies over 3/8 of an inch it may or not self-correct – if the tobacco is good quality it should not be a problem.
+How you light your cigar is really (really!) essential.
+If done wrong, you will have a burn line that’s not uniform; if it varies over 3/8 of an inch, it may or not self-correct – if the tobacco is good quality, it should not be a problem.
 But you should also know a perfect burn is hard to come by.

-- A bad burn is typically caused by trying to light the stick too fast.
-Be patient and touch your Zippo lighter (the best product to use) to the bare foot of your cigar.
+- A lousy burn is typically caused by trying to light the stick too fast.
+Be patient and touch your Zippo lighter (the best product to use) to your cigar’s barefoot.

-- As you light the cigar note the color or your smoke, any discoloration is going to tell you something may be amiss; carefully rotate the cigar over the flame so you are evenly darkening the cigar in a uniform manner.
+- As you light the cigar, note the color or your smoke; any discoloration is going to tell you something may be amiss; carefully rotate the cigar over the flame, so you are evenly uniformly darkening the cigar.

-- Stop the process once when the foot of your cigar is uniformly darkened and you have a thin glowing burn ring around the foot portion of the cigar wrapper.
+- Stop the process once when your cigar’s foot is uniformly darkened, and you have a thin glowing burn ring around the foot portion of the cigar wrapper.

-Burn problems can be common when lighting cigars.
-Even if you have carefully and meticulously lit the cigar if you are outdoors for example a gentle wind can wreak havoc with the process and as you puff away on your stick the wind can also cause one side of the cigar to combust faster.
+Burn problems can be expected when lighting cigars.
+Even if you have carefully and meticulously lit the cigar if you are outdoors, for example, a gentle wind can wreak havoc with the process.
+As you puff away on your stick, the wind can also cause one side of the cigar to combust faster.

-Also, if a cigar is not rolled properly (the tobacco is too loose) this can cause burn and draw problems.
-If your draw seems to be erratic (tight to loose) this can be attributed to a poorly wrapped cigar.
+If a cigar is not rolled properly (the tobacco is too loose), this can cause burn and draw problems.
+If your draw seems to be erratic (tight to flexible), this can be attributed to a poorly wrapped cigar.

-You can address this problem in some cases by “touching up the burn” which just means you are applying the flame to the side that is not burning properly.
+You can address this problem in some cases by “touching up the burn,” which means you are applying the flame to the side that is not burning correctly.

 Canoeing can be another common burn problem: one side of the cigar is burning in a “canoe” shaped manner.
-The burn line just gets out of control for a number of reasons beyond your control and the burn goes deep into one side of the cigar.
+The burn line gets out of control for several reasons beyond your control, and the burn goes deep into one side of the cigar.

 - You can catch a canoe early in the process by just staying on top of how your cigar is burning (the burn line).
 A quality burn line should be thin and even around the actual circumference of the cigar.

-- To spot a canoe in progress look for a burn line that is irregular and wider on one side of the cigar.
-Burn degradation impacts the combustion of the cigar; the binder and wrapper will burn away on the hotter side of the cigar and the other side will burn much more slowly.
+- To spot a canoe in progress, look for a burn line that is irregular and wider on one side of the cigar.
+Burn degradation impacts the cigar; the binder and wrapper will burn away on the hotter side of the cigar, and the other side will burn much more slowly.

-- if you find you are experiencing a canoe which may be too dramatic let the cigar go out.
-Then, use a cigar guillotine to to clip the foot of the cigar so you have an even/symmetrical starting point.
+- If you find you are experiencing a canoe, which may be too dramatic, let the cigar go out.
+Then, use a cigar guillotine to clip the cigar’s foot, so you have an even/symmetrical starting point.
 Put the stick in your mouth to purge any excess chemicals and then begin the lighting process again.

 Tunneling is another Common Burn Problem

-Tunneling happens when the center of your cigar burns faster at the core while the exterior of the cigar remains intact.
-The ash in the center of the cigar can in some cases fall out, leaving you with a hollowed out center within the body of your cigar.
+Tunneling happens when the center of your cigar burns faster at the core, while the cigar’s exterior remains intact.
+The ash in the center of the cigar can, in some cases, fall out, leaving you with a hollowed-out center within the body of your cigar.

 - This problem can be attributed frequently to slow cigar smokers!
-If you leave the stick in an ashtray or don’t puff on it regularly the smoldering cigar continues to burn through the center and if you tap this baby on an ashtray the center of the cigar will fall out revealing a “tunnel” or hole in the center of your cigar.
+If you leave the stick in an ashtray or don’t puff on it regularly, the smoldering cigar continues to burn through the center.
+If you tap this baby on an ashtray, the cigar center will fall out, revealing a “tunnel” or hole in the center of your cigar.
 Not good.

-- You can fix this problem again by letting your cigar go out and then clipping it properly and relighting it and be mindful of how important it is to puff on your stick on a regular basis.
+- You can fix this problem again by letting your cigar go out and then clipping it properly and relighting it and be mindful of how important it is to puff on your stick regularly.

 A Runner is another Frequent Issue you have to deal with

-Of all the serious burn problems, “runners” have the most potential to destroy a cigar in a matter of minutes.
-When a runner occurs there is a dramatic change in the burn line and generally appears to take off down one part of the cigar.
+Of all the severe burn problems, “runners” have the most potential to destroy a cigar in a matter of minutes.
+When a runner occurs, there is a dramatic change in the burn line and generally appears to take off one part of the cigar.

-A runner can be the sign of a heavy vein in the wrapper which simply acts like a fuse, ruining the wrapper as it burns down the length of your cigar.
-And, in some cases if the vein burns too deeply the wrapper may pull itself apart from the cigar, leaving a hole and letting the binder show
+A runner can be the sign of a massive vein in the wrapper, which acts like a fuse, ruining the wrapper as it burns down the length of your cigar.
+And, in some cases, if the vein burns too profoundly, the wrapper may pull itself apart from the cigar, leaving a hole and letting the binder show

-If you have a serious runner you can moisten the tip of your finger and apply it to the vein of the cigar to offset the burn process, helping to slow down the degradation.
-But if you have a real vein problem you may not be able to rescue the cigar; if the vein is consistent in size you are in trouble with this stick and you may have to abandon it.
+If you have a severe runner, you can moisten the tip of your finger and apply it to the vein of the cigar to offset the burn process, helping to slow down the degradation.
+But if you have a real vein problem, you may not be able to rescue the cigar; if the vein is consistent in size, you are in trouble with this stick, and you may have to abandon it.

-As you smoke a cigar you can naturally expect bubbling or blistering occurring in the burn line and in most cases (99% of the time) this is not going to be a serious issue.
+As you smoke a cigar, you can naturally expect bubbling or blistering in the burn line, and in most cases (99% of the time), this is not going to be a severe issue.

 Blistering can be caused by over humidification too.
-If you experience this problem on a consistent basis check the humidity in your humidor.
+If you experience this problem consistently, check the humidity in your humidor.
 What’s happening?
-As you burn a cigar the high heat can cause what is called a flash boil as the excess humidity in the cigar turns into vapor, causing the wrapper and binder to swell.
+As you burn a cigar, the high heat can cause a flash boil as the excess humidity in the cigar turns into vapor, causing the wrapper and binder to swell.